Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Deligne--Mostow orbifolds

 and we see that

-Notice that if we take $D_j$ to be the quotient of $\bbB^2$ by a congruence arithmetic lattice, an upper bound with the same exponent follows from \cite{Marshall}.
+This reproduces the lower bound from \cite{Marshall}.
+If we take $D_j$ to be the quotient of $\bbB^2$ by a congruence arithmetic lattice, an upper bound with the same exponent follows from \cite{Marshall}.

-To calculate $\calE(D_j)$, we need to compute the index in $G(\bbZ / j \bbZ)$ of a given maximal parabolic subgroup of $\Gam$.
-If $P$ is a maximal parabolic subgroup of $\Gam$ then its image in $\Gam / \Gam(j)$ is contained in some Borel subgroup, but since the diagonal entries of parabolic matrices in $\Gam$ are units of a fixed imaginary quadratic number field, we see that their images in $G(\bbZ / j \bbZ)$ are, up to a fixed multiplicative factor, contained in the subgroup of strictly upper-triangular matrices.
-Elementary counting implies that this index is of order $j^5$.
+To calculate $\calE(D_j)$, we need to compute the index in $G(\bbZ / N_j \bbZ)$ of a given maximal parabolic subgroup of $\Gam$.
+If $P$ is a maximal parabolic subgroup of $\Gam$ then its image in $\Gam / \Gam(N_j)$ is contained in some Borel subgroup, but since the diagonal entries of parabolic matrices in $\Gam$ are units of a fixed imaginary quadratic number field, we see that their images in $G(\bbZ / N_j \bbZ)$ are, up to a fixed multiplicative factor, contained in the subgroup of strictly upper-triangular matrices.
+Elementary counting implies that this index is of order $N_j^5$.
 As argued above for $b_1$, it follows that $\calE(D_j) \sim \mathrm{vol}(D_j)^{5/8}$.
-This completes the proof for noncompact quotients when $n = 2$.